 - Tactic: The Tactic Group represents an action or strategy carefully planned to achieve a specific end.

 - Task: The Task Group represents an assignment given to a ThreatConnect user.

 - Threat: The Threat Group represents a group of related activity, whether or not attribution is known.
 This relation can be based on technology (e.g., Shellshock) or pertain to a grouping of activity that is presumed to be by the same selection of actors (e.g., Bitterbug).

 - Tool: The Tool Group represents legitimate software that can be used by threat actors to perform attacks.

 - Vulnerability: The Vulnerability Group represents a mistake in software that can be directly used by a hacker to gain access to a system or network.

-On the top navigation bar, hover the cursor over Browse and select Groups to display all Group types, or select a Group type (e.g., Adversary) to display a results table containing all Groups or all Groups of that type, respectively, on the Browse screen.
+On the top navigation bar, hover the cursor over Browse and select Groups or a Group type (e.g., Adversary) to display a results table containing all Groups or all Groups of that type, respectively, on the Browse screen.

 To view more information on a particular Group, navigate to its Details screen.
 The Overview tab of a Group’s Details screen contains cards displaying information about the Group, such as Security Labels and Attributes.
 A Group’s Details screen also includes tabs providing information on the Group’s associations and user activity involving the Group.

 Intelligence Requirements (IRs) represent a collection of topics or a research question reflecting an organization’s cyber threat–related priorities that guides a security or threat intelligence team’s research and analysis efforts.

 - Intelligence Requirement (IR): This subtype represents threats of overall concern to an organization (e.g., cyber threats, fraud, geopolitical/physical threats).